dtm2451/dittoSeq/README.md

 - dittoScatterPlot() - allows plotting of gene x gene / metadata x metadata / gene x metadata... scatterplots, with potential to overlay colors or shapes.
 Similar to dittoDimPlot, but with more flexible axes.

+**Updated vignettes with these functions coming soon.** Hopefully, R documentation (example: `?dittoDimPlot`) can suffice in the meantime.

 ## Color blindness friendliness:

 The default colors of this package are meant to be red-green color blindness friendly.
 To make it so, I used the suggested colors from this source: [Wong B, "Points of view: Color blindness."
 Nature Methods, 2011.](https://www.nature.com/articles/nmeth.1618) and adapted them slightly by appending darker and lighter versions to create a 24 color vector.
 All plotting functions use these colors, stored in `dittoColors()`, by default.
 Also included is a `Simulate()` function that allows you to see what your function might look like to a colorblind individual.
 For more info on that, see my [Colorblindness Compatibility Page](ColorblindCompatibility)